 Microsoft has continually improved the performance of RDS and has up to 50% better bandwidth usage than previous versions.
 Microsoft’s investment in their remoting protocol has narrowed the bandwidth performance gap with Citrix.
 For delivering access to productivity apps, RDS more than meets the challenge.

 With RDS, Microsoft has produced a well-performing product at a very compelling price.

-We’re your Microsoft Remote Desktop experts in Salt Lake City and Northern Utah.
+We’re your Microsoft Remote Desktop experts in Salt Lake City.